hannahilea/HPGL.jl/NOTES.md

 - [ ] Question (for manual): are all mnemonics 2 character?

-4. On to printing (live) sound in the basic way?
-See development in `audio/run.jl`.
-WIP.
+4. Plot sound in the offline way!
+See `scratch/audio/offline-audio.jl`, which has the user record 10s of input and then plots it out.

+5. Plot sound in the online (realtime) way!
+See `scratch/audio/realtime-audio.jl`, which plots the realtime amplitude peaks recorded from the mic.

+6. Pull the functionality from `realtime-audio.jl` into packaged code.